a1g0rithm/thermostat/README.md

 	3. Install additional python packages: CherryPy, schedule & w1thermsensor using the command "sudo pip install ..."
 	4. Get an openweathermap.org app key if you don't have one from here: http://www.openweathermap.org/appid
 	5. Edit the thermostat_settings.json file and insert your Open Weather Map app key in the appropriate spot.
 Also change the location to your location.
-	6. If you want to use remote logging to a MQTT broker/server, do a "sudo pip install paho-mqtt" to install the required client libraries, and enable/configure MQTT settings in thermostat_settings.json

 ##Hardware Configuration: